VPS

 sudo iptables -L -v

-It should return results showing that all TCP connections from the specified ports will be accepted.
+It should return the results below, meaning all TCP protocol connections from the specified ports will be accepted:

-Iptables lets you filter packets by a single IP or range of IPs.
-Specify it after the -s option.
-For example, to accept packets from 192.168.1.3, run:
+Iptables allows you to filter packets based on an IP address or a range of IP addresses.
+You need to specify it after the `-s` option.
+For example, to accept packets from 192.168.1.3, the command would be:

 sudo iptables -A INPUT -s 192.168.1.3 -j ACCEPT

-You can also block packets from a specific IP by replacing ACCEPT with DROP:
+You can also reject packets from a specific IP address by replacing the ACCEPT target with DROP.

 sudo iptables -A INPUT -s 192.168.1.3 -j DROP

-To block packets from a range of IPs, use the -m option with the iprange module.
-Then specify the range with --src-range, using a hyphen without spaces:
+If you want to reject packets from a range of IP addresses, you must use the `-m` option and the iprange module.
+Then, specify the IP address range with --src-range.
+Remember, a hyphen should separate the IP address range without a space, like this:

 sudo iptables -A INPUT -m iprange --src-range 192.168.1.100-192.168.1.200 -j DROP

-Filtering packets by source is crucial if you use an intrusion detection and prevention system (IDS/IPS) like Suricata.
-This tool monitors your VPS network and alerts you about malicious traffic.
+Filtering packets based on their sources is crucial if you are using an intrusion detection and prevention system (IDS/IPS) like Suricata.
+This tool monitors your VPS network and notifies you about malicious traffic.

-IDS/IPS shows the sources of malicious packets, which you can add to your iptables block list.
-Check our article to learn more about configuring Suricata on Ubuntu.
+IDS/IPS displays the origins of malicious packets, which you can add to the iptables block list.
+Check out our article to learn more about how to set up Suricata on Ubuntu.

 Block All Other Traffic

-It’s important to use the DROP target for all other traffic after defining --dport rules.
-This prevents unauthorized connections from accessing the server through other open ports.
-To do this, run:
+It is crucial to use the DROP target for all other traffic after defining --dport rules.
+This will prevent an unauthorized connection from accessing the server through other open ports.
+To achieve this, simply type:

 sudo iptables -A INPUT -j DROP

-Now, connections outside the specified ports will be blocked.
+Now, the connection outside the specified ports will be blocked.

 Delete Rules

-To delete all rules and start fresh, use the -F (flush) option:
+If you want to remove all rules and start from scratch, you can use the -F (flush) option:

 sudo iptables -F

-This clears all current rules.
-To delete a specific rule, use the -D option.
-First, list all rules with:
+This command clears all current rules.
+However, to delete a specific rule, you must use the -D option.
+First, you need to see all available rules by entering the following command:

 sudo iptables -L --line-numbers